Ruth G. Waddy: Career

 Waddy was in her fifties when she turned to a career in art, especially as a linocut printmaker.
-In 1962, Waddy founded Art West Associated, to gather and support the community of African-American artists in Los Angeles.
+In 1962, she founded Art West Associated, to gather and support the community of African-American artists in Los Angeles.
 The association sponsored community and youth activities that raised awareness for black art in the area and advocated for black artists who could not get their recognized by mainstream museums.
-Some notable participants included Raymond Lark, Samella Lewis, John Riddle, and Alonzo Davis.
+Notable participants included Raymond Lark, Samella Lewis, John Riddle, and Alonzo Davis.
 Waddy studied briefly at Otis Art Institute, now called Otis College of Art and Design in 1965, and the following year traveled to the Soviet Union for an exhibit of African-American art, organized by a Chicago friend, Margaret Burroughs.
-Also in 1966, her work was part of "The Negro in American Art," a traveling exhibition funded by the California Arts Commission.
+Also in 1966, her work was part of The Negro in American Art, a traveling exhibition funded by the California Arts Commission.

-Ruth G Waddy was known for her primary in linocut printmaking.
-For the most part, Waddy is known for creating very highly contrasting flooring prints that tended to contain stories about Black presence.
-In one of her most well-known works The Key, Waddy outlined her artwork with dark geometrical structures and used supplies like newspapers and magazines to scrap.
+Waddy was known for her primary in linocut printmaking.
+For the most part, she is known for creating very highly contrasting flooring prints that tended to contain stories about Black presence.
+In one of her most well-known works, The Key, Waddy outlined her artwork with dark geometrical structures and used supplies such as newspapers and magazines to scrap.
 She would pick subjects from regular daily life as well as influencing pictures of social difficulties.
-Her work, later on, became one of the most influential artworks in that era, especially in the Prints by American Negro Artist (1967).
-Waddy founded an organization of artists called Art West Associated which expanded on the groundbreaking work of co-op galleries including Eleven Associated, which laid the work of Black artists in the 1960s and 1970s in Los Angeles.
+Her work, later on, became one of the most influential artworks in that era, especially in Prints by American Negro Artist (1967).
+Waddy founded an organization of artists called Art West Associated, which expanded on the groundbreaking work of co-op galleries, including Eleven Associated, which laid the work of Black artists in the 1960s and 1970s in Los Angeles.

 Waddy embarked on a cross-country bus trip to gather works for Prints by American Negro Artists (1967), a project funded by the National Endowment for the Arts.
-With Samella Lewis she edited Black Artists on Art (1969 and 1971).
+With Samella Lewis, she edited Black Artists on Art (1969 and 1971).
 Waddy and Lewis are considered to be two of the "founding mothers" of the Black Arts Movement in California.
 Her 1969 linocut print, The Key, is considered to be one of the most prominent pieces in the movement.
 She received awards from the Compton College in 1972, from the League of Allied Artists in 1981, from the California African American Museum in 1983, and the Vesta Award from the Woman's Building in 1986.
 She was one of twelve African-American artists honored by the Los Angeles Bicentennial in 1981.
 She also received a lifetime achievement award from the Women's Caucus for Art in 2001, and an honorary doctorate from Otis Art Institute (now called Otis College of Art and Design) in 1987; the citation read, in part, "Your strong graphic images strike us with aesthetic, emotional, and social power, and your dedication to seeking out the distinctive experience of black artists in America has widened that power."